danielynx/rocketseat-gobarber-api/README.md

   - Learned about the three types of Javascript Components that make connection with database, based on the level of abstraction.
   - Utilized TypeOrm to connect with the Postgres and for mapped the models classes that representing database tables.
   - Installed Postgres Database with docker and connect with them using DBeaver client.
-  - Learned how connect with postgres using TypeOrm component.
+  - Learned how connect with Postgres using TypeOrm component.
   - Use Migrations, Repositories and Entities from TypeORM.
   - Created user migration and model.
   - Created a migration to make user as provider join with appointments.